Pet Loss and Bereavement Support

 Alaska Pet Loss & Bereavement Counselor:

-Every Wednesday evening at 7pm AKT, we hold a Private Chat Room available for Pet Owners.
+Every third Wednesday evening at 7pm AKT, we hold a Private Chat Room available for Pet Owners.
 We are moving the Chat Room to a ZOOM session.
 The same link will be available each week and when you join, it will remain private and anonymous.

 To join us, just click HERE and this will take you to our ZOOM session.
 We ask that when you join, purrlease use a nickname and leave your camera off.
 This will continue to be a safe and private place where pet owners can join for support.

 Grieving Tips for a Beloved Lost Pet